kernhe/SPDXHub/README.md

 # System Charter and Description
-* We are working on making the existing SPDX Dashboard a more fluid and robust experience by fixing outstanding issues and adding functionality.
-We will achieve this by communicating with our respective stakeholders and by collaborating as a group to set and reach goals.
+* To make existing SPDX Dashboard a more fluid and robust experience.
+Communication with our stakeholders, team collaboration,  and the clear and reasoknable identification of issues and additions will be essential in achieving these goals.
 * The SPDX Dashboard allows users, at any level of the supply chain, to upload and scan packages to create SPDX documents.
 These documents are stored in a database to be retrieved at any time.

 # Stakeholders